 How to roast the veggies

 My favorite part about this recipe is that you can use many, many kinds of summer vegetables.
-I always make roasted okra and red bell pepper, but other good options include eggplant, zucchini, yellow squash, orange and yellow peppers, fresh corn, and cherry tomatoes.
+I always make air-fried okra or roasted okra and red bell pepper, but other good options include eggplant, zucchini, yellow squash, orange and yellow peppers, fresh corn, and cherry tomatoes.

 Toss the vegetables in just enough olive oil to coat, about 2 teaspoons.
 Sprinkle with ½ teaspoon salt.

 Roast at 425F for just 15-20 minutes.
 Roasting at high heat for a short time browns the veggies without dehydrating them too much.

 - Timing: While my slogan is "easy vegetarian recipes", I'll be the first to admit that this isn't my easiest recipe because there are a few moving parts to it.
 The easiest way to work is to marinate the tofu, then prepare the veggies.
 Add those to the oven, then start cooking the grits.
 By this point, the tofu should be ready to cook on the stove.
 Everything will finish cooking around the same time.

 - A note on grits: Do note that grits continue to thicken after cooking, so they are best prepared just before serving.
 I list ¼ cup to 1 cup of soy milk because grits love absorbing liquid.
 They may look okay with just ¼ cup of soy milk and 5 minutes later look hard as a rock!
 That's okay, just add another ¼ cup of milk, repeating as needed.

 - Cheese: While I enjoy my grits with just butter and nutritional yeast, you can make them extra "cheesy" by adding shredded cheddar-style cheese to each serving.

 - Leftovers: The tofu and vegetables keep for 3-4 days in the fridge.
 The grits thicken up a lot during refrigeration and need a fair amount of liquid added when reheating.